julicheng/events-challenge/README.md

 ## Features

 1. Search events on keyword
-2. Event details
+2. Event details when clicking on an event
-3. Artist details
+3. Artist details when clicking on an artist
-4. Dark mode
+4. Dark/light mode toggle

 ## How to run App